Lavender has numerous healing properties, and this homemade lavender sugar scrub will give you a real pampering boost.

 2 cups Granulated white sugar

 8-10 drops Lavender essence/oil

 If you don’t have your own dried lavender, it can be purchased online from many sources, including this one.
 I just used regular pint mason jars to put the mixture in.

 Place the dried lavender into a food processor or mixer.
 Pulse the mixture just a couple of times.

 Add the sugar and the drops of lavender essence and pulse several times to mix together.
 Add the coconut oil and pulse together some more.
 Keep pulsing the mixture gently until all ingredients are mixed well together.

-Once mixed together, spoon the mixture out into a glass jar.
-It is ready to use immediately.
-You can decorate the jar and label it if you want to.
-I prefer the basic home-made look to the jar on its own, and I just added a splash of colour with the purple ribbon.
-Enjoy!
+Once mixed together, spoon the mixture out into your prepared glass jars.
+The sugar scrub is ready to use immediately.
+You can also decorate the jar with a home made or printed off label, and even personalize this.
+I prefer the basic home-made look to the jar on its own, and I just added a splash of color with the purple ribbon.